-'Mad' King Ludwig II of Bavaria is an alluring and enigmatic figure - a fascinating character who was responsible for building some of the most impressive castles in Europe.
+‘Mad’ King Ludwig II of Bavaria is an alluring and enigmatic figure.
+This crazed king was responsible for building some of the most impressive castles in Europe.

 The reason that the ‘Fairytale King’ is so interesting is as he’s surrounded in real mystery.
 There are so many unanswered questions about the life of King Ludwig.